mathspp/mathspp/pages/02.blog/04.twitter-threads/beautiful_is_better_than_ugly/item.md

     tag:
       - programming
       - python
-title: "Beautiful is better than ugly."
+title: "Beautiful is better than ugly"
 ---

 What does the Zen of Python 🐍 mean by “Beautiful is better than ugly”?